-John notes that the wound that appeared to be fatal to the beast, the individual, is healed to the amazement of all in the world (see verses 12&14 below).
-This would seem to be referencing the 11th horn that rises to power by subduing 3 of the 10 (see Daniel 7:8 above).
+John notes that the wound that appeared to be fatal to the beast, the Antichrist, is healed to the amazement of all in the world (see verses 12&14 below).

 The expanded Greek translation by Kenneth Wuest adds clarification: “And one of his heads appeared to have been mortally wounded, the throat having been slashed.
 And his death stroke was healed.”